jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 (3) The definition of contracting out applies whether or not the work is to be performed by— (a) person B or employees (if any) of person B; or (b) a subcontractor or employees (if any) of a subcontractor.
-(4) In this subpart, unless the context otherwise requires,
+(4) In this subpart, unless the context otherwise requires,—
   - **subsequent contracting** means a situation where— (a) a person (person A) has an agreement with another person (person B) under which person B performs work as an independent contractor for person A; and
     (b) the work or some of the work is actually performed by employees of person B or of a subcontractor; and